-Asthma Action Plan Date Completed Health Care Provider Medical Record Number Health Care Provider's Office Phone Parent/Guardian Alternate Phone Parent/Guardian/Alternate Emergency Contact Alternate Phone DIAGNOSIS OF ASTHMA SEVERITY ASTHMA TRIGGERS (Things That Make Asthma Worse) ☐ Smoke ☐ Colds ☐ Exercise ☐ Animals ☐ Dust ☐ Food ☐ Intermittent ☐ Persistent [ ☐ Mild ☐ Moderate ☐ Severe ] ☐ Weather ☐ Odors ☐ Pollen ☐ Other Take These Daily Controller Medicines (Prevention) Medicines Every Day GREEN ZONE: GO!
-You have ALL of these: ☐ No daily controller medicines required Breathing is easy ☐ Daily controller medicine(s): · No cough or wheeze · Can work and play Take \\ puff(s) or \ \ tablet(s) daily. · Can sleep all night ☐ For asthma with exercise, ADD: \ puffs with spacer minutes before exercise ALWAYS RINSE YOUR MOUTH AFTER USING YOUR DAILY INHALED MEDICINE.
+Asthma Action Plan Date Completed Date of Birth Grade/Teacher Health Care Provider Health Care Provider's Office Phone Medical Record Number Parent/Guardian Alternate Phone Parent/Guardian/Alternate Emergency Contact Alternate Phone DIAGNOSIS OF ASTHMA SEVERITY ASTHMA TRIGGERS (Things That Make Asthma Worse) ☐ Smoke ☐ Colds ☐ Exercise ☐ Animals ☐ Dust ☐ Food ☐ Intermittent ☐ Persistent [☐ Mild ☐ Moderate ☐ Severe] ☐ Weather ☐ Odors ☐ Pollen ☐ Other GREEN ZONE: GO!
+Take These Daily Controller Medicines (Prevention) Medicines Every Day You have ALL of these: ☐ No daily controller medicines required · Breathing is easy ☐ Daily controller medicine(s): · No cough or wheeze Can work and play puff(s) or · Can sleep all night ☐ For asthma with exercise, ADD: puffs with spacer minutes before exercise ALWAYS RINSE YOUR MOUTH AFTER USING YOUR DAILY INHALED MEDICINE.
 YELLOW ZONE: CAUTION!
-Continue DAILY CONTROLLER MEDICINES and ADD QUICK-RELIEF Medicines You have ANY of these: Take daily controller medicine if ordered and add this quick-relief medicine when you have breathing problems: Cough or mild wheeze · Tight chest hours, if needed.
-Always use a spacer, some children may need a mask. · Shortness of breath \ nebulizer \ mg/ · Problems sleeping, working, Take a \nebulizer treatment every \ hours, if needed. or playing ☐ Other If quick-relief medicine does not HELP within \\\\\ minutes, take it again and CALL your Health Care Provider If using quick-relief medicine more than \\\\\ times in \\\\\ hours, CALL your Health Care Provider IF IN THE YELLOW ZONE MORE THAN 24 HOURS, CALL HEALTH CARE PROVIDER.
+Continue DAILY CONTROLLER MEDICINES and ADD QUICK-RELIEF Medicines You have ANY of these: Take daily controller medicine if ordered and add this quick-relief medicine when you have breathing problems: .
+Cough or mild wheeze inhaler Tight chest hours, if needed.
+Always use a spacer, some children may need a mask. · Shortness of breath nebulizer . mg / · Problems sleeping, working, Take a nebulizer treatment every hours, if needed. or playing ☐ Other minutes, take it again and CALL your Health Care Provider If quick-relief medicine does not HELP within If using quick-relief medicine more than times in hours, CALL your Health Care Provider IF IN THE YELLOW ZONE MORE THAN 24 HOURS, CALL HEALTH CARE PROVIDER.
 RED ZONE: EMERGENCY!
 Continue DAILY CONTROLLER MEDICINES and QUICK-RELIEF Medicines and GET HELP!
-You have ANY of these: Very short of breath hours, if needed.
+You have ANY of these: inhaler · Very short of breath Take hours, if needed.
 Always use a spacer, some children may need a mask.
-Medicine is not helping nebulizer \ mg /\ .
-Breathing is fast and hard Take a · Nose wide open, ribs showing, can't talk well · Lips or fingernails are grey CALL HEALTH CARE PROVIDER AGAIN WHILE GIVING QUICK-RELIEF MEDICINE.
+Medicine is not helping nebulizer mg / Breathing is fast and hard Take a nebulizer treatment every hours, if needed. · Nose wide open, ribs showing, can't talk well · Lips or fingernails are grey CALL HEALTH CARE PROVIDER AGAIN WHILE GIVING QUICK-RELIEF MEDICINE.
 If health care provider cannot be contacted, CALL 911 FOR AN AMBULANCE OR GO DIRECTLY TO THE EMERGENCY DEPARTMENT!
 REQUIRED PERMISSIONS FOR ALL MEDICATION USE AT SCHOOL Health Care Provider Permission: I request this plan to be followed as written.
-This plan is valid for the school year Date Parent/Guardian Permission: I give consent for the school nurse to give the medications listed on this plan or for trained school staff to assist my child to take them after review by the school nurse.
+This plan is valid for the school year Signature Date Parent/Guardian Permission: I give consent for the school nurse to give the medications listed on this plan or for trained school staff to assist my child to take them after review by the school nurse.
 This plan will be shared with school staff who care for my child.
 OPTIONAL PERMISSIONS FOR INDEPENDENT MEDICATION CARRY AND USE AT SCHOOL Health Care Provider Independent Carry and Use Permission: I attest that this student has demonstrated to me that they can self-administer this rescue medication effectively and may carry and use this medication independently at school with no supervision by school personnel.
-Parent/Guardian Independent Carry and Use Permission (If Ordered by Provider Above): I agree my child can self-administer this rescue medication effectively and may carry and use this medication independently at school with no supervision by school personnel.
+Date Parent/Guardian Independent Carry and Use Permission (If Ordered by Provider Above): I agree my child can self-administer this rescue medication effectively and may carry and use this medication independently at school with no supervision by school personnel.
 New York State Department of Health